dongma0a/SolarGest_Modelling/README.md

 MATLAB 2016b or later.

 # Files
-There for four files that create gesture time series and current (solar cell output) time series for horizontal and vertical movements, respectively.
-To better understand the code, readers may need to refer to our paper.
-Also, we provide two examples which demonstrate the utility of the proposed model. *example_parameter_impact_investigation.m* allows reader to investigate the impact of different parameters on the simulated gesture signals, while *example_recognition_accuracy_estimation.m* is able to generate a set of gestures and estimate the gesture recognition accuracy after signal processing and classification.
-In addition, *FeatureExtractionAll.m* allows you to extract more than 20 statistical features for classification.
+There are four files that are used for creating gesture time series and photocurrent (solar cell output) time series for horizontal and vertical movements, respectively.
+We provide elaborative comments for the code, which maybe cross-reference to the [paper] (https://arxiv.org/abs/1812.01766).
+Also, two examples which demonstrate the utility of the proposed model is provided: *example_parameter_impact_investigation.m* allows reader to investigate the impact of different parameters on the simulated gesture signals, while *example_recognition_accuracy_estimation.m* is able to generate a set of gestures and estimate the gesture recognition accuracy with a customized signal processing and classification pipeline.
+In addition, *FeatureExtractionAll.m* allows readers to extract more than 20 typical statistical features for classification.

 ## example_parameter_impact_investigation.m
-Example of using the proposed model to investigate the impact of different parameters
+Example of using the proposed model to investigate the impact of different parameters on simulated gesture signals.

 ### steps:
 1. define and set parameters (detailed illustration of parameters please refer to Figure 2(b) in the paper).